itteco/redactor-oembed/README.md

 ## License & Contributing

 This plugin is licensed under MIT.
-[Iframely gateway](https://github.com/itteco/iframely) and [Imperavi's Redactor](http://imperavi.com/redactor) have their own licenses.
+[Imperavi's Redactor](http://imperavi.com/redactor) has own license.

 Feel free to submit an issue or fork and submit pull-requests with enhancements or fixes.